This article covers some frequently asked questions about Behavioral Cohorts.

 Why is the cohort definition non-modifiable?

-While it is possible to create cohorts from certain charts, particularly funnel and retention charts, it is not possible to modify the events from within these cohorts.
+While it is possible to create cohorts from certain charts, particularly retention charts, it is not possible to modify the events from within these cohorts.
 In this example, the steps are present, but not modifiable.
 In order to change them, return to the source of the chart, change the steps there, and recreate a new cohort.

 Why doesn't this cohort support population over time?